Poincar\'e-like extension Mixing Higgs and Gauge Fields in a U(1) symmetric model: Field Representation Local Invariance

 To verify the correctness of the overall sign in the Lagrangian we study the terms giving rise to a quartic self--interaction potential for fields $\bar{{\mathcal{V}}}_{\bar{ \Phi}}, {{\mathcal{V}}}_{\Phi}, \bar{{\mathcal{V}}}_{\Phi}, {{\mathcal{V}}}_{\bar{ \Phi}}$: \beaa \ip\lambda^{T_{[o]}}{\cal F}_{{\cal O}{\cal O'}}M_1^{{\cal O}{\cal O''}}M_1^{{\cal O'}{\cal O'''}}{M_1}_{T_{[o]}T_{[o]}}^{-1}\ip\lambda^{T_{[o]}}{\cal F}_{{\cal O''}{\cal O'''}}/(4R^4)=\nn\\ =\cdots-\frac{(\lambda^{T_{[o]}})^2}{4R^4}\left(\!-\frac{12\epsilon q\bar{q}g_{44}}{5hR^2}\right)^2(\bar{{\mathcal{V}}}_{\bar{ \Phi}}{{\mathcal{V}}}_{\Phi}- \bar{{\mathcal{V}}}_{\Phi}{{\mathcal{V}}}_{\bar{ \Phi}})^2\left(\frac{2R^2}{\epsilon g_{44}}\right)^2\!\left(\frac{5}{24}\right). \eeaa This has the correct sign for a potential bounded from below (Lagrangian = Kinetic minus potential terms).
 A similar contribution comes from the field strength part $\hat{{\cal F}}_{{\cal O}{\cal O'}}$.
 Due to this interaction the complex scalar pairs $\bar{{\mathcal{V}}}_{\bar{ \Phi}}, {{\mathcal{V}}}_{\Phi}$ and $\bar{{\mathcal{V}}}_{\Phi}, {{\mathcal{V}}}_{\bar{ \Phi}}$ tend to have everywhere identical norms $\bar{{\mathcal{V}}}_{\bar{ \Phi}}{{\mathcal{V}}}_{\Phi}, \bar{{\mathcal{V}}}_{\Phi}{{\mathcal{V}}}_{\bar{ \Phi}}$.

-There remain three tasks to be accomplished in our exploration.
-First we need to verify some consistency in the novel no commutativity of covariant derivatives for the NPE: On the one hand consistency of kinetic--like terms associated to the translation generators with absence of ghost contributions for scalar and vector gauge fields.
-On the other hand we verify the correct sign for mass--terms.
-Choices with a wrong mass sign might lead to instabilities triggering perhaps spontaneous symmetry breaking.
-The second task is to explore possible change of field variables that get us closer to standard interaction with gravity, and perhaps possible actions leading to spontaneous symmetry breaking mechanisms.
-The third and more elusive task is to explore scenarios where complex space--time coordinates can evolve to a real 4--dimensional space--time manifold combined with some internal spaces and broken leftovers.
+In our exploration, three tasks remain to be accomplished.
+First, we need to verify the consistency of the novel non-commutativity of covariant derivatives for the NPE.
+This involves ensuring the consistency of kinetic-like terms associated with the translation generators, with the absence of ghost contributions for scalar and vector gauge fields.
+Additionally, we need to verify the correct sign for mass terms, as choices with a wrong mass sign might lead to instabilities, possibly triggering spontaneous symmetry--breaking mechanisms.

+The second task is to explore possible changes in field variables that bring us closer to standard interactions with gravity.
+This exploration may also reveal potential actions leading to spontaneous symmetry--breaking mechanisms.

+The third and more elusive task involves exploring scenarios where complex space-time coordinates can evolve into a real 4--dimensional space--time manifold combined with some internal spaces and broken leftovers.